Community Theater: Behind the Scenes

 Auditions will be held for those wishing to try their hands at acting for an audience.
 Personally, I don’t do very well with memorizing, so I had a ton of fun acting with a comedy improvisation group.
-No chance to flub your lines, as there are none: no script to memorize!
-Dialog is all invented on the spot, in response/reaction to the other character(s).
+No chance to flub your lines as there are none; there's no script to memorize!
+Dialogue is all invented on the spot, in response/reaction to the other character(s).

 Choose which is best for your personality and talents.